Greentwip/cpython/README.md

 We have ported Pygame with most of what's needed to run a complete game, so you'll know what to do if you have a game written in Python using that library.

-To get started, clone this repo and init submodules
+To get started, clone this repo and init submodules, you can use a Powershell terminal or use chdir instead of cd

 ```
 git clone https://github.com/greentwip/cpython
+cd cpython
 git submodule init
 git submodule update
 ```